alces-software/flight-appliance-docs/docs/source/pbspro/pbspro.rst

 Controlling resources
 ---------------------

-In order to promote efficient usage of the cluster - the job-scheduler is automatically configured with default run-time limits for jobs.
-These defaults can be overridden by users to help the scheduler understand how you want it to run your job.
-If we don't include any instructions to the scheduler then the default limits are applied to a job.
+In order to promote efficient usage of the cluster - the job-scheduler should be informed of any resource requirements of your submitted jobs in order to effectively fill the available compute hosts.
+By default, each of the available resource types are set to "unlimited".
+Scheduling each of your jobs with "unlimited" definitions will mean it is harder to effectively schedule jobs.
+Defining the required resources means that the scheduler can better work out where a job should be placed to fully optimise the available compute estate.

 Job instructions can be provided in two ways; they are: